Kipper und Wipper

-Kipper und Wipper (Kipper- und Wipperzeit, literally "Kipper and Wipper time") was a financial crisis during the start of the Thirty Years' War (1618–1648).
-Starting around 1621, city-states in the Holy Roman Empire began to heavily debase currency in order to raise revenue for the Thirty Years' War, as effective taxation did not exist.
-More and more mints were established until the debased metal coins were so worthless that children allegedly played with them in the street.
+Kipper und Wipper (Kipper- und Wipperzeit, literally "Kipper and Wipper time") was a financial crisis at the start of the Thirty Years' War.
+While debasement of coinage was observed earlier, with the onset of the war, military expenditures rose drastically and the city-states in the Holy Roman Empire began to heavily debase currency in order to raise revenue.
+The most severe debasing occurred around 1620–1623.
+After that time the authorities attempted to curb inflation and debased coins were declared illegal and withdrawn from circulation.
+The years 1620–1623 saw famine in the Kingdom of Germany, often attributed to Kipper und Wipper among other causes.